Long-form-AI-video-generation/script-parser-custom-node/README.md

 ### Relay Server Configuration

 The suite uses a Gemini AI relay server for processing.
-The default endpoint is pre-configured: [1](#0-0)
+The default endpoint is pre-configured.

 To use your own relay server, update the `RELAY_SERVER_URL` in the gemini_relay_client.py file.

+### Troubleshooting

+- **Nodes not appearing in ComfyUI:**
+  Ensure the repository is cloned into `ComfyUI/custom_nodes/` and restart ComfyUI.
+- **Relay server connection errors:**
+  Check your internet connection and verify `RELAY_SERVER_URL` in `gemini_relay_client.py`.
+- **PDF parsing issues:**
+  Confirm that the PDF is not encrypted or image-based (use OCR first if needed).

 ---